jcarrete5/ftp/README.md

 **Homework 4 questions are answered in `HW4.pdf`**

+This application was built and run on tux using the clang compiler.
+The following build instructions explain how to compile both the client and server.

 Build Instructions
 ------------------
 Create a directory for output files in the project root (same location as